Rand / Dollar = 16.63

 10. XM

-XM allows investors to Trade Forex, Cryptocurrencies, Individual Stocks, Commodities, Precious Metals, Energies, and Equity Indices.
+XM allows investors to trade Forex, Cryptocurrencies, Individual Stocks, Commodities, Precious Metals, Energies, and Equity Indices.

 Broker and Commodity Trading Features